 clip option is only used when

-For convenience Gaia has a Baseline tab in its cube control panel.
+For convenience Gaia has a Baseline tab in its cube control panel—see Section 10.1 for an example.
 This invokes mfittrend.

 These steps give a more in depth way of determining the baselines and mimic the pipeline.